autonome/webxr-examples/README.md

 THIS SOFTWARE IS PRERELEASE, IS *NOT* READY FOR PRODUCTION USE, AND *WILL* SOON HAVE BREAKING CHANGES.

-NOTHING IN THIS REPO COMES WITH ANY WARRENTY WHATSOEVER.
+NOTHING IN THIS REPO COMES WITH ANY WARRANTY WHATSOEVER.
 DO NOT USE IT FOR ANYTHING EXCEPT EXPERIMENTS.

 There are a lot of pieces of the WebXR polyfill that are stubbed out and throw 'Not implemented' when called.
 The paths that are used by the example apps are filled in, but things like cartographic coordinates and geospatial coordinate systems are not yet implemented.